 Introduction to Cosmetic Science

-You will be introduced to the underpinning science disciplines, e.g. skin biology and formulation science.
+The lectures will introduce you to the underpinning science disciplines, e.g. skin biology and formulation science.
 You will also be introduced to the classes of raw materials used in cosmetic formulations and to the key legislative requirements for marketing cosmetic products, including natural and organic products.

-- Classes of cosmetic products and cosmetic raw materials
+- Classes of cosmetic products and cosmetic raw materials;

-- Cosmetics legislation and guidelines on natural cosmetic products
+- Cosmetics legislation and guidelines on natural cosmetic products;

-- Principles of colloidal science
+- Principles of colloidal science;

-- Introduction to skin and hair biology
+- Introduction to skin and hair biology;

-- Introduction to colour and the use of pigments
+- Introduction to colour and the use of pigments;

-- Introduction to sun protection
+- Introduction to sun protection;

 Beginners.
 This course is a great foundation for those who are considering joining the MSc Cosmetic Science in the near future.
 It is also ideal to those working in the beauty industry or the retail of cosmetic products and want to learn more about the science behind their ingredients, their making and their basic effects on the skin and hair.
 GCSE level Chemistry or equivalent knowledge is an advantage.